 Heat lamps are used in dog houses all over the world because they provide low levels of constant heat.
 This is ideal for keeping a relatively comfortable temperature even in the coldest winter months which is necessary for some short haired dogs that aren't capable of surviving in cold temperatures.

-A heat lamp for dog house is a safe option when installed properly.
+A heat lamp is a safe option when installed properly.
 They are very effective at providing safe levels of low heat, which is all a dog requires most of the time.
 Always follow the manufacturer's instructions regarding installation and usage.

 A basic installation will involve drilling a hole for the electric cable that supplies power to the lamp.
 The lamp should be hung either by clamping securely or using screws, out of the way and out of reach of any dogs.
 The cord should be tucked away out of reach, out of sight and where it won't be exposed to external elements.